yushundong/yushundong.github.io/_pages/prospectivestudent.md

 - **Transcript**
 - **Preferred Research Topics**

-When emailing your application, kindly mark the subject with **[Research Intern Application]** to ensure it receives prompt attention.
+When emailing your application, kindly mark the subject with **[Research Intern Application]** with magic word ``appoggiatura`` to ensure it receives prompt attention.